Stickiness and recurrence plots: an entropy-based approach: Introduction

-Since in two-dimensional area-preserving maps the islands and the chaotic sea are distinct and unconnected domains, it is of major importance to characterize orbits into these two categories.
+Since in two-dimensional area-preserving maps the islands and the chaotic sea are distinct and disconnected domains, it is of major importance to characterize orbits into these two categories.
 The traditional and most known method to characterize the dynamics of a system is through the evaluation of the Lyapunov exponents \cite{WOLF1985285,eckmann}.
 For a two-dimensional mapping, there are two Lyapunov exponents, $\lambda_1$ and $\lambda_2$, and the dynamics is chaotic if one of them is positive.
 When the mapping is area-preserving, the sum of the two exponents must be zero, \textit{i.e.}, $\lambda_1 = -\lambda_2$.
-In this scenario, the regular orbits have Lyapunov exponents equal to zero for infinite times, while the chaotic ones present $\lambda_1 > 0$.
+In this scenario, the regular orbits have Lyapunov exponents equal to zero for infinite times, while the chaotic ones exhibit $\lambda_1 > 0$.

 If sticky regions are present in the phase space, the Lyapunov exponents may not be the optimal choice to detect chaotic orbits due to the trappings around the islands.
-When the orbit is trapped, the largest Lyapunov exponent decreases and this affects its convergence.
+When the orbit is trapped, the largest Lyapunov exponent decreases and this makes its convergence slower, \textit{i.e.}, it takes longer to reach the asymptotic (infinite-time) value.
 As an alternative, a new method based on ergodic theory has recently been proposed to detect chaotic orbits \cite{Das_2016,SANDER2020132569,MEISS2021133048,SALES2022127991}.
 It proved to be a better option to distinguish between regular and chaotic orbits than the Lyapunov exponents.
 However, both this new method and the Lyapunov exponents require very long time series in order to obtain reliable accuracy.
 When only a short time series is available, a possible approach is to use the recurrence quantification analysis (RQA) \cite{rec1, rec2, rec3, rec4, rec5}.
 The RQA was developed to quantify the dynamics of a system by means of the recurrences of the orbit in phase space.